Finding the cheapest way to buy Bitcoin is important.

 That’s a difference of nearly 0.1 BTC!

 Many Bitcoin evangelists believe that the currency could reach $100k per coin one day.
 This means that this 0.1 BTC that you saved in fees could be worth $10k in the future.

-This is why it’s very important to find a very cheap way to buy Bitcoin.
+This is why it’s very important to always use the cheapest place to buy Bitcoin.